-If versatility is your chief requirement of a grill, many reviewers recommend the Big Green Egg.
-This kamado-type grill can sear, cook or smoke foods -- it even bakes -- and owners report excellent results.
+If you want the best smoker you can buy, but don't want to fill up your back yard with multiple grills, the Big Green Egg is the top choice, say experts.
+This kamado-type grill can smoke, sear and cook foods -- it even bakes -- and owners report excellent results.
 There's a bit of a learning curve, some say, but, overall, it's so easy to use that even those who were confused at first say they mastered it quickly.
 The one downside: It's pricey and the price may be hard to determine as Big Green Egg is coy about suggested retail, and it's only sold at authorized, brick-and-mortar retailers.

 Review: The Big Green Egg: A Whole New World of Grilling to Explore, Nicole Wakelin, June 14, 2012

 The Big Green Egg is No. 2 in this "Best Grill" roundup based on a poll of LifeHacker.com readers.
 It's accompanied by a review that gives an overview of what those who voted for the Egg like about it, such as its versatility and performance.
 The review notes that its availability is limited to dealers.

 Review: Five Best Grills, Alan Henry, June 16, 2013

 5. Good Housekeeping

 Paul Hope reviews the Big Green Egg for the Good Housekeeping Research Institute.
 Although this is an older review, Hope personally tests the grill and it has not changed since this was published.
 He says the Egg is a very high-performing grill for a variety of meats, but notes it's expensive.

 Review: The Big Green Egg: The Ultimate Charcoal Grill, Paul Hope, April 29, 2011